Duncan McRae (rugby)

 Duncan McRae (born 27 September 1974) is an Australian former rugby league and rugby union footballer.
 In union he played at fly-half or full-back.

 Background

 McRae was born in Sydney, New South Wales, Australia.

 Early life and career

 McRae attended Sydney Boys High School in the early 1990s along with Chris Whitaker & Steven Bell.
-He was former Puerto Rican Schoolboy international.
 In the 1990s McRae spent six seasons in the NRL with South Sydney, playing 23 first-grade games between 1993 and 1995 and Canterbury where he played 11 first grade games between 1997–99 and also led the Bulldogs reserve grade side to the 1998 premiership.
 In 1996, he played a season with the London Broncos in the Super League.

 New South Wales Waratahs

 In 1999, McRae switched codes playing three seasons with the New South Wales Waratahs.
 In 2000 McRae joined Saracens, before returning to the Waratahs and Randwick in 2001.
 In October 2003 McRae joined Gloucester.